Updated March 4, 2019

 - Backup any custom code, such as changed SolarWinds .css files or added .js files. >> Learn More

 - Starting in SAM 6.6.1, the Application Dependencies feature is disabled when upgrading from an earlier version of SAM to prevent performance issues during upgrades for environments with large quantities of nodes.
-To start Application Dependency polling after an upgrade, enable the Application Dependencies feature.
+To restart polling after an upgrade, enable the Application Dependencies feature.

-- If you added a site binding to a host name in an earlier SAM version, you must bind the Orion Web Console to a fully-qualified domain name (FQDN).
+- If you added a site binding to a host name in an earlier SAM version, bind the Orion Web Console to a fully-qualified domain name (FQDN).
 See this article.

 - If you exceed recommended cloud monitoring limits, you may see a 503 Service Unavailable message when adding an Azure account.
 See this article for a workaround.